 Step 1: Find Inspiration

-However, your Module C prescribed text is a really great point of reference for finding ideas and themes which are compelling to write about.
+In most cases, your Module C prescribed text is a really great point of reference for finding ideas and themes for your imaginative writing structure.
 Plus, you have to familiarise yourself with the text anyway because you will need to reference it in your reflection.

-For example, Nam Le’s short story “Love and honour and pity and pride and compassion and sacrifice” explores themes such as generational trauma, cultural connection and what makes writing meaningful.
+For example, Nam Le’s short story “Love and honour and pity and pride and compassion and sacrifice” explores themes such as generational trauma and cultural connection.

 The Module C rubric also gives you some suggestions for what the purpose of a story could be:

-“to describe the world around them, evoke emotion, shape a perspective or to share a vision.”
+“to describe the world, evoke emotion, shape a perspective or to share a vision.”

 - Finding a sense of hope or beauty in the mundanity of life.